World Habitat Day is a global observance that takes place every year. But what is it? And how can you get involved? Find out in our latest blog!

 Five easy ways you can create a more sustainable future

-There are many ways you can help create a brighter future from the comfort of your own homes.
+There are many ways you can help create a brighter future from the comfort of your own home.
 Here are a few simple things you can do to get the ball rolling…

 1. Reduce your plastic waste

 The Big Plastic Count revealed that just 12% of the 1.85 billion pieces of plastic waste thrown away each week is recycled.
-The rest is incinerated, landfilled or exported overseas, resulting in a hideous amounts of waste and greenhouse gas emissions.
+The rest is incinerated, landfilled or exported overseas, resulting in copious amounts of waste and greenhouse gas emissions.

-The following simple changes can make the world of difference:
+The following simple changes can make a world of difference:

 2. Get involved in rewilding